St Francis de Sales was also known as Franz von Sales.

 Jane, a dedicated Catholic Christian, sought Francis to guide her spiritually, but he, desiring clarity on God’s will, initially hesitated, stating, “I had to know fully what God himself wanted.

 I had to be sure that everything in this should be done as though his hand had done it.”
-As Jane pursued mystical union with God, Francis, in directing her, felt compelled to follow her path and become a mystic himself.
+As Jane pursued a mystical union with God, Francis, in directing her, felt compelled to follow her path and become a mystic himself.

 After years of collaboration with Jane, Francis decided to establish a new religious community, founding The Order of Visitation in 1610.